techwriter-pl/techwriter-pl.github.io/README.md

 If you are working in VS Code in the browser, you can drag-and-drop images from your file explorer into the browser window.

+11. Image attribution.

+- As much as possible, rely on graphics and illustrations you create and have rights to.
+- If you need someone else's images, choose from sets that have clearly defined usage licenses.
+Obey the attribution practices.
+In the article, include necessary info: Source, Author, Title, License type, etc.
+- If you need an image that does not have an explicit usage license, at least give a link to the Source.
+We want to be fair towards the graphics' creators.
+- If you generate image using GenAI, mention the tool in the caption.
+- If you create an image using a free to use software, verify if its usage license complies with pro bono blog posting.
+- If you create an image with a tool you paid for, no need to mention the tool in the caption.

 ## Creating a PR

 When you're done editing, it's time to create a **Pull Request (PR)**.
 Your